tulir/zeroconfig/README.md

 # `journald` writes to systemd's logging service using https://github.com/coreos/go-systemd.
 # It has no custom configuration fields.
 - type: journald

+# `js` writes to the JavaScript console.
+It only works when compiling to WASM.
+# It will also ignore the `format` field and do custom formatting internally.
+- type: js
 ```

 ## Usage example